-Derivatives are currently not used to attain the environmental and social characteristics promoted by the fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the fund if, and only if, the issuers of the underlyings fulfill the ESG assessment methodology.
+Derivatives are currently not used to attain the environmental and social characteristics promoted by the fund and are therefore not taken into account for the calculation of the minimum proportion of assets that comply with these characteristics.
+However, derivatives on individual issuers may only be acquired for the sub-fund if the issuers of the underlyings comply with the DWS ESG assessment methodology.